EPCCed/2026-07-27-Fortran-inter/episodes/05-interfaces-overloading.md

 questions:
 - "How are interfaces used for generic programming?"
 objectives:
-- "Understand how to define generic interfaces, overload operators and define new names"
+- "Understand how to define generic interfaces, overload operators and define new names."
-- "Understand generic interface resolution and potential pitfalls"
+- "Understand generic interface resolution and potential pitfalls."
 keypoints:
-- "Interfaces allow us to write generic, high-level code"
+- "Interfaces allow us to write generic, high-level code."
-- "Designing a generic interface requires care, particularly for generic operators"
+- "Designing a generic interface requires care, particularly for generic operators."
 ---

 The `interface` block has three different forms in Fortran: it may define an